-Never take the first dealers valuation as the one you go with, make sure you’re getting a consistant price before you decide to sell your valuable coins.
+Never take the first dealers valuation as the one you go with.
+Make sure you’re getting a consistent price from several places before you decide to sell your valuable coins.

 Always send by recorded, tracked and signed for mail.

-If you think the only way to make money from rare UK coins is to either invest and wait, or be lucky enough to find one, think again!
+Do you think the only way to make money from rare UK coins is to either invest or find one?
+Think again!

-Have a read of this guy from Bristol who turns over £70k a year selling coins on eBay.
-I haven’t tried this and so cannot say one way or the other how successful you might be with this, but it gets you thinking, doesn’t it!
+Have a read about this guy from Bristol who turns over £70k a year selling coins on eBay.
+I haven’t tried this and so cannot say one way or the other how successful you might be with this.
+But it gets you thinking, doesn’t it!

 Do you have any of these coins or others you’ve sold for a good profit?
 I’d love to hear from you :)